CMPSC-304-Robotic-Agents-Spring-2024/project1/writing/report.md

 ## Planning for Robot Design for Community Demonstrations

+## Components Used

+- `gopigo` name: TODO
+- any other components: TODO

 ### Idea

 TODO: Describe the application you have chosen to develop and provide a motivation for it.
 Include references (links are okay) to all resources you have used throughout your research for a project idea.